apache/maven-surefire/README.md

      * Check module `surefire-grouper` has source folder `target/generated-sources/javacc`.
        If not, add it manually in the module's project properties

-* Setup for development in [IntelliJ IDEA](https://www.jetbrains.com/idea/) should work out of the box.
+* Setup for development in [IntelliJ IDEA](https://www.jetbrains.com/idea/) works largely out of the box.
+There may be unresolved symbols because [IntelliJ does not support the maven-shade-plugin](https://youtrack.jetbrains.com/issue/IDEA-126596).
+As a workaround:

+    * In IntelliJ, right click `surefire-shared-utils/pom.xml` and choose "Maven" -> "Ignore Projects".
+Don't remove the module if prompted.
+    * Right click the parent `pom.xml` and choose "Maven" -> "Reload project"

 ### Deploying web site